-General and administrative expenses averaged \$1.0 million per month during Q1 2022 (Q1 2021: \$0.9 million).
-The 12% decrease in employee and related costs in Q1 2022 over the comparable prior year period was mainly due to the reduction in bonus payments.
-The 30% increase in office costs in Q1 2022 over the comparable prior year period was a result of the increase in costs related to business travel and logistical services in Tanzania.
-The 49% decrease in marketing and business development costs in Q1 2022 over the comparable prior year period was a result of the decision to focus on Tanzanian operations.
-The 118% increase in reporting, regulatory and corporate costs in Q1 2022 over the comparable prior year period was due to increase in costs related to professional and legal services.
+General and administrative expenses averaged \$1.1 million per month during Q2 2022 (Q2 2021: \$1.1 million) and \$1.1 million per month for the six months ended June 30, 2022 (six months ended June 30, 2021: \$1.0 million).
+The 10% decrease in employee and related costs for the six months ended June 30, 2022 over the comparable prior year period was mainly due to the reduction in bonus payments.
+The 28% increase in office costs for the six months ended June 30, 2022 over the comparable prior year period was a result of increased costs related to business travel and logistical services in Tanzania.
+The 64% decrease in ESG, marketing and business development costs for the six months ended June 30, 2022 over the comparable prior year period was a result of a decrease in ESG related costs.
+The 40% increase in reporting, regulatory and corporate costs for the six months ended June 30, 2022 over the comparable prior year period was due to increase in costs related to professional and legal services.